nogibjj/Project3_Kashaf/README.md

 4. change permissions using
 chmod 600 /home/codespace/.kaggle/kaggle.json
-5. load dataset using Kaggle API (copy this from Kaggle): kaggle datasets download -d jagaryousef/the-world-bank-projects
+5. load dataset using Kaggle API (copy this from Kaggle): kaggle datasets download -d howardforbes/air-quality-index-by-cities kaggle datasets download -d ahmadjalalmasood123/deaths-by-risk-factor-dataset
 6. unzip the file and copy paste in the data directory

 Part 3:  Quering datasets from Kaggle to answer important research questions:
-1. Use two imported Kaggle datasets: (i) AQI data for all countries between 2018-2021, and (ii) Deaths due to different risk factors for all countries for different years.
+1. Use two imported Kaggle datasets: (i) AQI data for all countries between 2018-2021 from [here](https://www.kaggle.com/datasets/howardforbes/air-quality-index-by-cities?select=AIR+QUALITY+INDEX-+top+countries.csv), and (ii) Deaths due to different risk factors for all countries for different years from [here](https://www.kaggle.com/datasets/ahmadjalalmasood123/deaths-by-risk-factor-dataset?select=Number+of+Deaths+by+Risk+Factors.csv).
 2. Create tables for both these csv files (step1.py)
 3. Insert csv data into both tables (step2.py)
 4. Query datasets to answer the following research questions: